privacore/helppages-findx/en/beta.md

-#What is findx closed beta access?
+#What is findx public beta?
-Beta access to findx means that you will experience findx while it's being built.
-The Privacore team knows there is a lot of work to do before we are ready for a public release, but we want to let users follow our progress while we are building the new real internet search engine from Europe.
+Beta means that you will experience findx while it's being built.
+The Privacore team knows there is a lot of work to do before we are ready for a final release, but we want to let users follow our progress while we are building the new real internet search engine from Europe.

 ##What can I expect as a beta user?
 findx is not fully developed, so you can't yet be sure of finding what you are looking for.

 ###Missing search results
 You might be wondering, for example: